Namanau9/Noob_HTML_Prgms/README.md

 # Noob_HTML_Prgms

-This repository contains a collection of seven HTML projects, each demonstrating different web technologies and design principles.
+This repository contains a collection of HTML projects, each demonstrating different web technologies and design principles.
 Below are brief summaries of each project.

 ## 1. TRAVVaaLOGS

 TRAVVaaLOGS is a simple HTML website designed to share travel experiences and inspire others to explore the world.
 The site features sections for sharing travel insights, showcasing a gallery of travel photos, and providing contact information.
 It is organized into easy-to-navigate sections, including a dedicated page for highlighting a travel blog on Mount Everest.